Jetski5822/NGM.Forum/README.md

   - multiple forums on the same site each with their own landing page
   - forums grouped by categories with editable descriptions
   - post editing and history viewing
+  - reply with quote
-  - read/unread status on forums per user
+  - read/unread status on threads per user
   - innapropriate post reporting and management
   - antispam integration
   - datetime displays localized to the browser's time or the user's selected time zone
-  - subscriptions to forum topics
+  - subscriptions to threads
     - including customizable template for subscription notification emails (which are translatable to user's preferred language)
-  - discussion list ( topics participated in )
+  - discussion list ( threads participated in )
   - management of the forums on the front-end instead of the dashboard (so users that are moderators do not need dashboard access)
   - forum search
   - breadcrumb navigation
   - change url to be the hierachy of the titles (i.e. /forum-home-name/category-name/forum-name/post-name )
-		-each level can be truncated to set number of characters via settings
+		-each level can be truncated to a set number of characters via settings -html sanitization

   Vocabulary
    - forums' homepage  -> the landing page for a group of forums such as 'Community Forums' or 'Tech Support Forums'